Women's Equality: Changing Attitudes and Beliefs

 What primary sources can help reveal these attitudes and beliefs?

-List some of the attitudes and beliefs obstructing the progress of the Women's Rights Movement in its formative years
+Examine the attitudes and beliefs for and against the Women's Rights Movement in its formative years.

 Evaluate the reliability and accuracy of the sources used to represent competing perspectives.

 Construct an argument in response to the compelling question(s) based on primary and secondary source information.